Shopping Safely Online

 your computer and all of the information on it.
 It is also important for vendors to

-• Creating fraudulent sites and email messages – Unlike traditional shopping, where
+protect their computers to prevent attackers from accessing customer databases. - Creating fraudulent sites and email messages – Unlike traditional shopping, where

 you know that a store is actually the store it claims to be, attackers can create